Bathing machine

-The bathing machine was a device, popular from the 18th century until the early 20th century, to allow people to change out of their usual clothes, change into swimwear, and wade in the ocean at beaches.
-Bathing machines were roofed and walled wooden carts rolled into the sea.
+The bathing machine was a device, popular from the 18th century until the early 20th century, to allow people at beaches to change out of their usual clothes, change into swimwear, and wade in the ocean.
+Bathing machines were roofed and walled wooden carts that rolled into the sea.
 Some had solid wooden walls, others canvas walls over a wooden frame, and commonly walls at the sides and curtained doors at each end.

-The use of bathing machines as part of the etiquette for sea-bathing was to be observed by both men and women who wished to behave "respectably."
+The use of bathing machines was part of the etiquette for sea-bathing to be observed by both men and women who wished to behave respectably.

-Especially in Britain, men and women were usually segregated, so that people of the opposite sex should not see them in their bathing suits, which (although extremely modest by modern standards) were not considered proper clothing in which to be seen in public.
+Especially in Britain, even with the use of the machine to protect modesty, bathing for men and women was usually segregated, so that people of the opposite sex would not see each other in their bathing suits which, although modest by modern standards, were not considered proper clothing in which to be seen in public.

 Use

 The bathing machines in use in Margate, Kent, were described by Walley Chamberlain Oulton in 1805 as:

 People entered the small room of the machine while it was on the beach, wearing their street clothing.
 In the machine they changed into their bathing suit, although men were allowed to bathe nude until the 1860s, placing their street clothes into a raised compartment where they would remain dry.

 Probably all bathing machines had small windows, but one writer in the Manchester Guardian of May 26, 1906 considered them "ill-lighted" and wondered why bathing machines were not improved with a skylight.

-The machine would then be wheeled or slid into the water.
-The most common machines had large wide wheels and were propelled in and out of the surf by a horse or a pair of horses with a driver.
+The machine would be wheeled or slid into the water.
+The most common machines had large wide wheels and were propelled in and out of the surf by a horse, or a pair of horses, with a driver.
 Less common were machines pushed in and out of the water by human power.
-Some resorts had wooden rails into the water for the wheels to roll on; a few had bathing machines pulled in and out by cables propelled by a steam engine.
+Some resorts had wooden rails into the water for the wheels to roll on, and a few had bathing machines pulled in and out of the sea using cables propelled by a steam engine.

 Once in the water, the occupants disembarked from the sea side down steps into the water.
 Many machines had doors front and back; those with only one door would be backed into the sea or need to be turned around.
 It was considered essential that the machine blocked any view of the bather from the shore.
 Some machines were equipped with a canvas tent lowered from the seaside door, sometimes capable of being lowered to the water, giving the bather greater privacy.

 Some resorts employed a dipper, a strong person of the same sex who would assist the bather in and out of the sea.
 Some dippers were said to push bathers into the water, then yank them out, considered part of the experience.

 Bathing machines would often be equipped with a small flag which could be raised by the bather as a signal to the driver that they were ready to return to shore.